gxjansen/spryker-for-developers/README.md

   * Application architect code review
 * Besides the above human reviews, Spryker uses various tools for monitoring the quality of the codebase and performance of the product in general: [PHPStan](https://phpstan.org/), [PHPMD](https://phpmd.org/), [Psalm](https://psalm.dev/), [Codeception](https://codeception.com/);
 * We like to say that we are positive perfectionists, and work only with clean and high-quality code.
 But you don't need to take that from us: Check our incredible  code quality rating on [Scrutinizer](https://scrutinizer-ci.com/g/spryker/spryker-core/?branch=master) [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/spryker/spryker-core/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/spryker/spryker-core/?branch=master).
 * Our code is open and accessible for everyone to see.
 Our code is **not** released under an open source license, but all code is [available on GitHub](https://github.com/spryker), there are no parts hidden or encoded.
+Also when using our PaaS version, the individual features remain open code and can be used, modified or removed at will.

 ### Technology
 #### Application